NVIDIAGameWorks/donut_examples/README.md

-# Donut Examples
+# Donut Samples

-This repository provides a collection of example applications built using the [Donut framework](https://github.com/NVIDIAGameWorks/donut).
+This repository provides a collection of example applications built using the [Donut framework](https://github.com/NVIDIA-RTX/Donut).

 | Application                                               |        DX11        |        DX12        |        VK          | Description |
 |-----------------------------------------------------------|:------------------:|:------------------:|:------------------:|-------------|